0xbow-io/asp-aztec-bridge/docs/assets/sequence.md

 7. The Privacy Pool Token Portal requests a compliance proof for the set of returned records.
 8. The ASP ZKP Generator computes the proof to confirm compliance.
 9. If the proof is non-compliant, the Privacy Pool Token Portal reverts the deposit request.
-10. If the proof is compliant, the User generates claim secrets
+10. If the proof is compliant, continue with the deposit flow.
+The User generates claim secrets
 11. Users Tokens are then deposited to the Privacy Pool Token Portal.
 12. The Privacy Pool Token Portal sends a 'mint' message to the L2 TokenBridge.
 13. The L1 Inbox inserts the message into the message tree.